 - Cars rarely hit Purebreed cats.
 The amount for just 3% of statistics, with mixed breeds making up the remaining 97%.

 - Cats that roam at night were considerably more likely to be hit by cars.
 83% of accidents in the study took place at night,

 - It’s not just busy, main roads that are dangerous.
 36% of accidents took place on roads with very low or low traffic.

 When we take a look at these results, it’s easy to apply logic to the findings.
 Visibility is always poorer at night.
-Purebred cats are more likely to remain indoors, preferring human company to explore and hunting.
+Purebred cats are more likely to remain indoors, preferring human company to exploring and hunting.
 Male cats, as we have discussed, tend to roam more – especially if unneutered.